-Using the Stream player · Cloudflare Stream docs

 Using the Stream player

-The Stream player can be placed on a web page in an iframe element with the video UID (or signed URL) replacing
+The Stream player can be placed on a web page in an iframe element with the video UID (or signed token

 $VIDEOID in the example below.